 - 46. When development rights are purchased by a governmental entity or land trust on a parcel actively used in agricultural production, we support the purchase of additional restrictions beyond simple PDRs, but only when there is a willing seller of said additional restrictions.
 This land cannot be taken out of agricultural production for two or more consecutive years.
 We support the acceptance, allowance and inclusion of excluded areas from State Farmland Protection Program conservation easement projects when such exclusions are not likely to have a long-term negative impact on agricultural viability or will assist in farm transfers to the next generation. - 47.
 We support allowing eligible municipalities to apply for state Farmland Protection Implementation Program grant funding without requiring them to be the easement holders of awarded projects.
 Furthermore, we support municipalities partnering with land trusts to implement and be the easement holder of such grants. - 48.
 We propose the reactivation of idle farmland owned by the state of New York by making these lands available for the attractive lease or sale to farmers. - 49.
 When farmland is taken by eminent domain for public projects, such as roads, sewers, and utility lines, a state farmland mitigation fee equal to the value of the farmland (preferably the difference between the market value and the agricultural assessment) lost be charged to the project and paid into the Farmland Protection Fund. - 50.
-We support the continuation of the State Farmland Protection and Implementation Grant (FPIG) Program being offered on an annual basis - 51.
+We support the continuation of the State Farmland Protection and Implementation Grant (FPIG) Program being offered on an annual basis. - 51.
 We support that there be no limit to the number of applications an eligible entity can submit to the FPIG Program or the removal of the requirement that the applicant be the conservation easement grantee. - 52.
 We support the removal of the eligibility requirement that FPIG projects be for a single farm operation. - 53.
 We support amending New York State law to differentiate farmland preservation from open space preservation.
 Furthermore, we support farmers having existing, and the ability to construct new, agricultural structures on preserved farmland for their farm operations. - 54.
 We support prioritizing state and federal funding for voluntary conservation easements such as Option to Purchase at Agricultural Value and allocate state and federal funding for this purpose. - 55.
 We support a Working Lands Easement Program for land trust organizations to administer. - 56.
 When preserving farmland, landowners should have the right to choose to allow definitions determining agriculture be static (as the definition stands at signing of contract) or as may be amended by law. - 57.
-We support definitions in preserved land easements that may be amended by law providing the amendments do not diminish any rights previously granted to the farm operation.
+We support definitions in preserved land easements that may be amended by law providing the amendments do not diminish any rights previously granted to the farm operation. - 58.
+In order to ensure broad access to farmland for future generations, we recommend the state budget prioritize farmland protection funding despite adverse budget realities.
+This should include prioritized funding for the Farmer-Purchaser Farmland Protection Agreements (option to purchase at agricultural value) eligible for state assistance payments.